 Category Institutional Definition Institutional SLO Content Content is knowledge of the terminology, concepts, methodologies and theories used within the subject area.
 Students demonstrate competence in the terminology, concepts, methodologies and theories used within the subject area.
 1.)
+Students will identify, describe, and expl ain the basic concepts, theories and

+1.)
 Students will identify, describe, and explain the basic concepts, theories and terminology of natural science and the scientific method in environmental science.
 They will identify, describe, and explain the major scientific developments within the subject area and the impacts on society and the environment.
 They will identify, describe, and explain relevant processes that govern biological and physical systems within the subject area.